Is volume the holographic dual of fidelity susceptibility?: Introduction

 where $n_{d}$ is $O(1)$ constant, $\ell_{\mbox{ {AdS}}}$ denotes the AdS radius, and $V_{\text{max}}$ denotes the volume of a boundary-anchored codimension-$1$ spacelike slice with maximal volume in the asymptotically locally AdS spacetime.
 The conjecture Eq.~\eqref{eq-proposal} has been studied and applied in various contexts in \cite{Bak:2017rpp,Miyaji2,Trivella:2016brw,Momeni:2017kbs,Flory:2017ftd,Momeni:2017mmc}.
 As an example where this conjecture works, consider the vacuum state of a CFT on $R^{d}$.
 As derived in Appendix~(\ref{app-der}), the fidelity susceptibility of the vacuum state under a marginal deformation is given by

 where $\langle ... \rangle_{R^{d}}$ is the vacuum expectation value in the original CFT on $R^{d}$.
+The integrals in Eq.~\eqref{eq-vac-fid-rd} diverge when we take $\epsilon \to 0$ limit.
+This is because the two point function diverges when the two operators are coincident.
+Therefore, $\epsilon$ plays the role of an ultraviolet (henceforth UV) cutoff.
 Recall that in a Euclidean spacetime with coordinates $(\tau,x)$, the two point function for a primary operator of conformal dimension $\Delta$ is given by

 \be \langle \OO(\tau,x) \OO(\tau^{\prime}, x^{\prime})\rangle_{R^{d}} = \frac{1}{((\tau - \tau^{\prime})^{2} + (x - x^{\prime})^{2})^{\Delta}} \,. \ee